On a degenerate singular elliptic problem: Uniqueness results

-\begin{proof} Using the assumptions on $f$ and applying Theorem \ref{embedding theorem for $A_s$} one can define the operator $J_k:X\to X^{*}$ for every $u,\psi\in X$ by Following the same arguments as in Lemma \ref{Minty}, it follows that $J_k$ is demicontinuous, coercive and strictly monotone.
-As a consequence of Theorem \ref{varineq}, there exist a unique $z\in \mathbb{K}$ such that for every $\psi\in\mathbb{K}$, one has
+\end{lemma} \begin{proof} Under the assumptions on $f$ and applying Theorem \ref{embedding theorem for $A_s$} one can define the operator $J_k:X\to X^{*}$ for every $u,\psi\in X$ by Following the same arguments as in Lemma \ref{Minty}, it follows that $J_k$ is demicontinuous, coercive and strictly monotone.
+As a consequence of Theorem \ref{varineq}, there exists a unique $z\in \mathbb{K}$ such that for every $\psi\in\mathbb{K}$, one has